There are three levels of burns:

 - Keep children from climbing on top of a stove or grabbing hot items like irons and oven doors.

-- Turn pot handles toward the back of the stove so that children can't grab them and they can't be accidentally knocked over.
+- Turn pot handles toward the back of the stove so that children cannot grab them and they cannot accidentally be knocked over.

 - Place fire extinguishers in key locations at home, work, and school.